lnxjedi/gopherbot/doc/Configuration.md

 plugins to load would be defined in `/usr/local/etc/gopherbot/conf/gopherbot.yaml`.
 On Windows, the install directory would normally be `C:\Program Files\Gopherbot`, and the configuration directory would be in `C:\Windows\gopherbot`.

 # Primary Configuration File - gopherbot.yaml

 The robot's core configuration is obtained by simply loading `conf/gopherbot.yaml` from the **install directory** first, then the **local config directory**, overwriting top-level items in the process.

 ## Configuration Directives
 Note that some of this information is also available in the comments of the distributed `conf/gopherbot.yaml`.

 ### AdminContact, Name and Alias

 ```yaml
 AdminContact: Joe Admin, <sysadmin@my.org>
 Name: Robbie Robot
 Alias: ";"
 ```
-Admin contact and Name are informational only, provided to users who ask for help.
+`AdminContact` and `Name` are informational only, provided to users who ask for help.
 Note that you needn't specify `Name` for Slack - the robot will automatically obtain the name configured for the integration.
 The alias can be used as shorthand for the robot's handle when addressing commands to the robot in a channel.

 ### Email and MailConfig

 ```yaml
 Email: Robbie.Robot@my.org
 MailConfig: